 Gel Preparation

-Begin by salitizing the gel support [1].
+Begin by silanizing the gel support [1].
 Activate the coverslip or glass-bottom Petri dish with a UV lamp for 2 minutes [2], then silanize it with 200 microliters of APTMS for 5 minutes.
 This will prepare the support for the covalent binding of the gel [3].

 WIDE: Establishing shot of talent at the lab bench in front of the gel support.